 Take the time to analyze your schedule, responsibilities, and the tasks you perform on a daily basis.
 You will burn out if all you do is work and you do not give yourself time to relax and enjoy life.
 Find a balance between work, family life, social activities, daily responsibilities, solitary activities, downtime.

 Many times, people underestimate how much time it will take to accomplish things.
 It is important to avoid scheduling things back-to-back, or attempting to fit too many things into a single day.
 When you have too much going on it is important to distinguish between what must be done and what should be done, dropping the things that really are not necessary to the bottom of your list, or eliminating them entirely.

 Task Management and Reducing Workplace Stress

 Make a list of the tasks you have to do and pursue them according to their level of importance, doing the ones that are of highest priority first.
 If there is something unpleasant that you have to do then do it early in your day; the remainder of your day will be more pleasant.

 If a large project feels overwhelming make a step-by-step plan.
 With the plan you can focus on managing individual steps instead of attempting to tackle everything at once.

 Remember that you do not have to do everything by yourself.
 If other people have the ability to perform a task, let them.
 It is important to let go of the desire to control and oversee every single step.
 Delegating tasks to others relieves you of unnecessary workplace stress.

 When you ask a person to contribute differently to a task, change their behavior at work, or revise a deadline - be willing to do the same things.
 If both of you have the ability to flex a bit you will also be able to find an agreeable middle ground that reduces the workplace stress for everyone involved.

 Emotional Intelligence and Reducing Workplace Stress

 Whether or not you are in a job where the environment has become increasing stressful, you can keep a great measure of self-confidence and control through understanding and practicing emotional intelligence.
 Emotional intelligence is the ability to both manage and use your emotions in ways that are constructive and positive.

 The Four Major Components of Emotional Intelligence

-Self-Management: Self-management is the ability to control your emotions and your own behaviors, adapting to the circumstances you find yourself in.
+- Self-Management: Self-management is the ability to control your emotions and your own behaviors, adapting to the circumstances you find yourself in.

-Self-Awareness: Self-awareness is the ability to recognize your own emotions as well as their impact, using your gut feelings in order to guide the decisions you make.
+- Self-Awareness: Self-awareness is the ability to recognize your own emotions as well as their impact, using your gut feelings in order to guide the decisions you make.

-Social Awareness: Social awareness involves the ability to sense, understand, and react to the emotions others are experiencing and the ability to feel comfortable socially.
+- Social Awareness: Social awareness involves the ability to sense, understand, and react to the emotions others are experiencing and the ability to feel comfortable socially.

 - Relationship Management: Relationship management involves the ability to inspire, connect with, as well as influence others and the ability to manage conflicts that arise.

-Emotional Intelligence - Five Key Skills
+Emotional Intelligence: Five Key Skills

 Emotional intelligence in the workplace includes five key skills you need to master.
 Doing so will increase your emotional intelligence while giving you the ability to manage the levels of stress you experience at work.
 Mastering these skills can relieve stress for both you and the people around you.

 Humor is the best stress reliever; a good mutual laugh reduces stress quickly.
 However; if the laugh is at someone else's expense - you might wind up with more, instead of less stress.

 Recognize your own particular responses to stress and get familiar with the sensory cues that have the ability to quickly calm and energize you.
 The best way to reduce stress rapidly is through your own senses; sound, sight, smell, touch, and taste.
 Each person responds in a different way to sensory input- find the things that are soothing to you.

 Doing so can help you to appropriately manage your own emotional experiences.
 The emotions you have from moment-to-moment influence the thoughts you have and actions you take; pay attention to your feelings and take them into consideration in your decision-making.
 Paying attention to your own emotions gives you the ability to better understand your own needs and motivations, as well as a better ability to communicate with others.

 Resolving conflicts in ways that are healthy and constructive can strengthen the levels of trust between people while diffusing tension and stress.
 In highly-emotional situations, remain focused in the present by disregarding past resentments and hurts.
 Connect with your own emotions and hear both the words and the nonverbal cues that are being used.
 If the conflict is something that cannot be resolved, end the argument even if disagreement is the result.

 These cues make up 95 to 98% of our communication process.
 Many times the things we say are less important that the way we say it, or the additional nonverbal signals we present such as facial expressions, eye contact, posture, our tone of voice, touch, or our gestures.
 The nonverbal messages you send can create a sense of interest, desire for a connection and trust, or they can create a distrust, confusion, and stress.
 You need to have the ability to read and respond to the nonverbal cues others send to you as well.